mmuratarat/mmuratarat.github.io/_pages/faq.md

 If you could make change to a view, then it will change the actual table, if the view is not updatable (READ-ONLY), then you can't make change to it.

+A view refers to a logical snapshot based on a table or another view.
+It is used for the following reasons:

 The view has primarily two purposes:

 1. Simplify the complex SQL queries.
 2. Provide restriction to users from accessing sensitive data.
+3. Ensure data independence

 ```sql
 CREATE VIEW view_name AS